Xavierj2216/independent-study/blog-3.md

     + startMeasure: where to place the clip on the track

 + setEffect().
 It allows you to apply audio effects to your tracks to enhance the sound.
 This function takes in 4 parameters:
-++ track: An int specifying the track to add the effect to.
+    + track: An int specifying the track to add the effect to.
-++ effectName: A string (constant) specifying name of the effect (e.g. VOLUME) ++ effectParam: A string (constant) specifying the parameter of the effect to set (e.g. GAIN) ++ paramValue: A float specifying the value of the effect parameter.
+    + effectName: A string (constant) specifying name of the effect (e.g. VOLUME)
+    + effectParam: A string (constant) specifying the parameter of the effect to set (e.g. GAIN)
+    + paramValue: A float specifying the value of the effect parameter.

++ Effects with setEffect method
+    + VOLUME (how loud a track is)
+        +Method: GAIN
+    + PAN (best heard with headphones, this is where the sound lies from left to right) +Method: LEFT_RIGHT
+        +Ranges from -100.0 (all the way left) to 100.0 (all the way right) with 0.0 being in the center.
+    + DELAY (adds echos to the sound)
+        +Method: DELAY_TIME, MIX
+        +Ranges from 0.0 (no delay) to 4000 (4 second delay).
+    + DISTORTION (makes a sound lofi and noisier) +Method: DISTO_GAIN
+        +Ranges from 0.0 (no distortion) to 50.0 (maximum distortion).

 + My EarSketch (This is a overview, the detail inside is not important)

     <img src= earsketch-progress.png />

-I

 ### Learning Music